hushuolin/aws-data-quality-pipeline/docs/data_quality_requirements.md

 - **Alerting**:
   - **Immediate Alerts**: Generate alerts via AWS SNS or email for critical issues such as schema changes, validation failures, or duplicate transactions.
   - **Error Thresholds**: If errors exceed a defined threshold (e.g., 5% of records), trigger an escalation process.

+## Summary
+These data quality requirements ensure that the fintech data pipeline remains reliable, scalable, and compliant with business needs.
+They cover all aspects of data quality, including schema validation, data consistency, validity, scalability, schema change detection, error handling, and alerting.